mah0001/metadata-editor-docs-v2/quick_start_script.md

 Once you have entered the metadata, you can finalize the documentation of the project by documenting and attaching external resources.
 External resources include all materials you want to make accessible to users when you publish the project in a catalog.
 In this example, we will add two external resources: a link to the GitHub repository, and a link to the working paper.

 To create external resources, click on "External resources" in the navigation tree and then click on "Create resource".
-For the GitHub repository, select the resource type (""), give it a short title *()*, and enter the URL *()*.
+For the GitHub repository, select the resource type ("Website"), give it a short title *(GitHub repository: double-jeopardy-in-llms)*, and enter the URL *(https://github.com/worldbank/double-jeopardy-in-llms/tree/main)*.
 Then click "SAVE."
-You will now have two external resources listed.
-For the working paper repository, select the resource type (""), give it a short title *()*, and enter the URL *()*.
+For the working paper repository, select the resource type ("Document, analytical"), enter the title *(Double Jeopardy and Climate Impact in the Use of Large Language Models: Socio-economic Disparities and Reduced Utility for Non-English Speakers)*, and enter the URL *(https://arxiv.org/abs/2410.10665)*.
+You may also enter the name of the authors, date (2024-10-14), and abstract.
 Then click "SAVE."
 You will now have two external resources listed.

 ![image](img/ME_UG_v1-0-0_quick_start_scripts_external_resource_PIP.png)